tmforum-oda/oda-ca-docs/doc/canvas/source/operators/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Open Digital Architecture - Controllers/Operators
+Open Digital Architecture - Operators
 =================================================

 This contains documentation on the Custom Operators that are part of the Open Digital Architecture - Component Accelerator (ODA-CA) project.